JuniorTour/es6-mario/public/notes/notes.md

 - <3> Grace Period (宽限期) - EP8

 Without the Grace Period, the mario's jump is hard to control.
 When we press the jump key many times continuously, we can only get one time of jump, and another jump have to be trigger when we landed.
 It makes the game tricky.

  With the Grace Period (implementation is in ./js/traits/jump.js), during a limit time period, we allow mario to jump another time followed by his former jump.
 Then the game feels more silky~~~

-5. ES6 - Data Structure

-> Map

-> Set

-6. Semicolon or Not?
+5. Semicolon or Not?

 ```
 input.listenTo(window);